aaron-grau/curic/sql/projects/url_shortener/README.md

 ```

-Once you have `ShortenedUrl::prune` working, check out ActiveRecord's [dependent: :destroy][destroy] for associations and use it to destroy the visits and taggings that belong to old shortened URLs.
-Once you have tested that your taggings and visits, are being deleted write a [rake task][rake-tutorial] to
+Once you have `ShortenedUrl::prune` working, check out ActiveRecord's
+[dependent: :destroy][destroy] for associations and use it to destroy
+the visits and taggings that belong to old shortened URLs.
+Once you
+have tested that your taggings and visits are deleted, are being deleted write a
-automate this process.
-Finally, adjust `ShortenedUrl::prune` so that
+[rake task][rake-tutorial] to automate this process.
+Finally, adjust
-URLs submitted by premium users are not pruned.
+`ShortenedUrl::prune` so that URLs submitted by premium users are not pruned.

 ## Bonuses